 Contact Your Creditors

-If you have mortgage payments and credit card bills, it may be worth contacting them to freeze your payments before you miss one, or if that is not possible, then to pay a smaller amount every month will give you some breathing space in the meantime.
-If you are paying a credit card bill, it is possible to negotiate a lower interest rate; and if you are paying a mortgage, it may be possible to make interest-only payment for a while.
+If you have mortgage payments and credit card bills, it may be worth contacting them to freeze your payments before you miss one, or if that is not possible, then paying a smaller amount every month will give you some breathing space in the meantime.
+If you are paying a credit card bill, it is possible to negotiate a lower interest rate; and if you are paying a mortgage, it may be possible to make an interest-only payment for a while.

-It can be difficult to keep positive in the aftermath of losing a job, but in the short term you can make these changes and help to keep yourself ticking over while the search for new work is undertaken.
+It can be difficult to keep positive in the aftermath of losing a job, but in the short term, you can make these changes and help to keep yourself ticking over while the search for new work is undertaken.